 4. Crayon Holder from Jamie Costiglio

 Every child loves coloring!
 What better way to capture their passion for creating beautiful things with a fun and easy woodworking project!
 This simple project makes use of 1×3 wood to create a stylish storage option for crayons.
-This project can be expanded to easily create a portable drawing station for your child to take with them on roads trips.
+This project can be expanded to easily create a portable drawing station for your child to take with them on road trips.
 Aside from wood clamps, a saw, and wood glue, you will need a 3/8-inch drill bit to complete this project.

 5. Bird Feeder from Inner Child Fun